MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 ## Create segments and measures based on the enriched data

 The enriched data can be used to create segments and measures as detailed below.
-For example, by creating a segment that contains all the customers that have *days since last email* and *days since last meeting* values that are larger than, e.g., 60 days.
+For example, you can create a segment that contains all the customers that have *days since last email* and *days since last meeting* values that are larger than, e.g., 60 days.
 That segment now contains stale accounts that can be attempted re-activated.

 ## Next steps